Gerry Spence: Background

 Gerry Spence was born in Laramie, Wyoming, on January 8, 1929.
 He graduated from the University of Wyoming in 1949 and from the University of Wyoming College of Law in 1952, graduating first in his class.

 Spence was awarded an honorary Doctor of Laws degree in May 1990.
 He started his career in Riverton, Wyoming, and later became a successful defense attorney for the insurance industry, winning many cases.
 Years later, Spence said he "saw the light" and became committed to representing individuals instead of corporations, insurance companies, banks, or "big business."

-From 1954–1962, he served as prosecuting attorney of Fremont County, Wyoming.
+From 1954 to 1962, he served as prosecuting attorney of Fremont County, Wyoming.

 Spence and his second wife divided their time between their homes in Dubois, Wyoming, and Santa Barbara, California.
+Spence chose the name Imaging for his second wife, who was born LaNelle Hampton Peterson.
 Despite having residences in two different states, Spence stated that he would "die in Wyoming"; however, he died in California.

 High-profile cases

 Karen Silkwood

 Spence gained national attention during the Karen Silkwood case.
 Karen Silkwood was a worker at the Kerr-McGee plutonium-production plant, where she became a whistleblower and activist concerned with workplace safety.
 On November 13, 1974, she died in a suspicious one-car crash after allegedly gathering evidence for her union and the New York Times.
 Spence represented her family, who sued Kerr-McGee for exposing Silkwood to dangerous levels of radiation.
 Spence won a $10.5 million verdict for the family, but an appeals court reversed the verdict.
 After the ruling by the appeals court, the two sides later agreed to a settlement of $1.3 million.

 In 1984, the Supreme Court of the United States upheld the family's right to seek punitive damages under state law, even against a federally regulated industry.
 The Silkwood case achieved international fame and was the subject of many books, magazine and newspaper articles, and the major motion picture Silkwood starring Meryl Streep as Karen Silkwood.